ropensci/waywiser/cran-comments.md

-This is the tenth CRAN release of waywiser.
-This patch release addresses NOTEs and warnings from CRAN.
+This is the eleventh CRAN release of waywiser.
+This patch release sets `sf_proj_search_paths()` to avoid writing persistent files to disk during checks.

 ## R CMD check results